Meet Our Staff

 Jim Kelly joined Potter Violins in 2004 as the company General Manager.
 In 2009, he was promoted to Vice-President of Operations and Sales, then became a business partner, co-owner in 2012.
 Jim’s passion for instruments started in 1992 when he was admitted into a special program at The Hartt School Community Division, which allowed Jim the opportunity to apprentice with Edward Bontempo, a Luthier native to Naugatuck, CT.
 In 1994, Jim made the decision to pursue his performance degrees in Violin and Viola performance at The Hartt School, leaving his interest in violin making for a time.
 His principal teachers were Mitch Stern and Katherine Murdock.
 Currently, Jim performs with many of the best ensembles in the Washington DC area, such as National Philharmonic, The American Pops Orchestra, Concert Artists of Baltimore and The Wolf Trap Orchestra.
 In addition to his many responsibilities at Potter Violins, he takes great pride in searching the world for the best instruments and matching them to players of all levels.

 Simon studied at the Royal Northern College of Music.
 After leaving the Halle Orchestra, he came to the US with his wife Jennifer, where he was Concertmaster of the Maryland Symphony and Millbrook Orchestras.
-He has freelanced in the DC area at the Kennedy Center, Washington National Opera, Wolf Trap and numerous other venues.
+He is an active violinist and freelancer in the D.C. area, having performed at the Kennedy Center, Washington National Opera, Wolf Trap and numerous other venues.
 Simon joined Potters in 2002.

 Louis Roberts, Cello Sales